 Beginning in Fiscal 2021, stock options comprise 25% of the target long-term incentive award for our named executive officers.
 Stock options previously comprised 50% of the target long-term incentive award for named executive officers.
 Stock option values reported in the Summary Compensation Table reflect the valuation methodology mandated by regulations established by the SEC, which is based on grant date fair value as determined under U.S. generally accepted accounting principles ("GAAP").
 Therefore, the amounts shown under "Option Awards" in the Summary Compensation Table do not reflect performance of the underlying shares subsequent to the grant date.
 From our executives' perspectives, the value of a stock option is based on the excess of the market price of the underlying shares over the exercise price (sometimes referred to as the "intrinsic value") and, therefore, is directly affected by market performance of the Company's common stock.
-As a result of the Company's recent performance, the fiscal year-end intrinsic value of the options granted to our executives in Fiscal 2020 and Fiscal 2019 is zero.
-The table below illustrates the intrinsic value of the stock options granted to Mr. Perreault in Fiscal 2021, Fiscal 2020 and Fiscal 2019, respectively.
+As a result of the Company's recent performance, the fiscal year-end intrinsic value of the options granted to our executives in Fiscal 2022, Fiscal 2021 and Fiscal 2020 is zero.
+The table below illustrates the intrinsic value of the stock options granted to Mr. Perreault in Fiscal 2022, Fiscal 2021 and Fiscal 2020, respectively.

-Fiscal Year Number of Shares Underlying Options Granted to Mr. Perreault Summary Compensation Table Option Awards Value Exercise Price Per Share Price Per Share at 9/30/21 Total Intrinsic Value of Options at 9/30/21 2021 90,710 \$619,770 \$40.93 (1) \$42.62 \$153,300 2020 109,010 \$631,168 \$45.16 \$42.62 \$0.00 2019 44,860 \$418,095 \$56.25 \$42.62 \$0.00
+Fiscal Year Number of Shares Underlying Options Granted to Mr. Perreault Summary Compensation Table Option Awards Value Exercise Price Per Share Price Per Share at 9/30/22 Total Intrinsic Value of Options at 9/30/22 2022 119,260 \$1,012,517 \$45.91 \$32.33 \$0.00 2021 90,710 \$619,770 \$40.93(1) \$32.33 \$0.00 2020 109,010 \$631,168 \$45.16 \$32.33 \$0.00

-(1) This exercise price represents an average of the exercise prices for Mr. Perreault's annual grant of UGI stock options and an additional grant in connection with his promotion to President and Chief Executive Officer.
+(1) This exercise price represents an average of the exercise prices for Mr. Perreault's annual grant of UGI stock options and an additional grant in connection with his promotion to President and Chief Executive Officer in Fiscal 2021.